Lamba (garment)

 Traditional lambas used for burial were often made of silk and cow hides while those for daily wear were more often made of raffia, pig skin, cotton or bast.
-They could range in color from a tie-dyed mess or solid white cloth, to striped red, white and black cloth found in most parts of the island, the geometric patterns in unique shades of green and brown produced by a handful of Sakalava villages, or the brilliantly multi-colored, complex weaves favored by the pre-colonial Merina aristocracy.
+They could range in color from a tie-dyed motif or solid white cloth to the striped red, white and black cloth found in most parts of the island.
+The geometric patterns display unique shades of green and brown, while other lambas have brilliantly multi-colored, complex weaves favored by the pre-colonial Merina aristocracy.
 Today, it is common to find printed cotton or rayon lambas produced in India for the Malagasy market in addition to those fabricated locally.